Building with Matchbox DAGs¶

 SplinkLinker

-Once you’ve defined all your steps, you can build and run the complete DAG
+Once you’ve defined all your steps, you can run and store the results of your DAG

 .